nhaar/Waddle-Forever/guide/MODS.md

 # CPSC Mod Manager

+> [!CAUTION]
+> If you had mods on CPSC, they will not work imediately, since Waddle Forever has a `static` folder you need to add.

 The CPSC Mod Manager is a simple to use program (only available for Windows).
 This is how you set it up:

 Go to where your game is located (you can reach that by right clicking -> Open file location in the shorcut), and then you will find a folder called `media`: